 1. Consider whether you’re ready to start dating

-2. Find a site that works for you
+2. Find a website that works for you

-If you’re looking for somewhere to start, then it can be a good idea to try a well-known, reputable site.
-There are many, but three well established brands are Match.com, Lumen and/or eharmony.
+If you’re looking for somewhere to start, it can be a good idea to try a well-known, reputable site, like the ones below…

 - Match.com is great for anyone getting back out on the dating scene, especially if you don’t know exactly what you’re looking for as it has a very diverse user base.

 - eHarmony is great for finding people who are interested in starting a serious relationship.
-Users are required to fill out a detailed questionnaire which will help you to find compatible matches.
+Users are required to fill out a detailed questionnaire to help them find compatible matches.

 3. Be selective about which information you decide to share

-You have no idea who is going to be reading your profile, so it’s best to only share what you would comfortably share during a random conversation with a stranger at a pub or bar.
+You have no idea who’s going to be reading your profile, so it’s best to only share what you would comfortably share during a random conversation with a stranger at a pub.
 This is also a great way to evoke curiosity in potential dating partners and gives them a reason to send you a message to find out more.

 4. Try to use a natural photo of yourself